 Time tracking tools: Clockify, Harvest, and Everhour

 Once you have effective communication tools in place, make sure your team knows which tool to use when.
-The best way to do that is with a communication plan.
+The best way to do that is with a communication plan template.
 Communication plans outline how and where your team should communicate information.
 To learn more, read our article for four steps to create a communication plan.Попробовать Asana бесплатно